dotnet/orleans/src/Documentation/resources/Best_Practices.md

     -   Deadlock can occur due to call cycles

+        -   Examples:

-        -   Example: The grain calls itself
+            -   The grain calls itself

+            -   Grains A calls B while C is also calling A (A->B->C->A)

+            -   Grain A calls Grain B as Grain B is calling Grain A (A->B->A)

     -   Timeouts are used to automatically break deadlocks